SudoCode7/Online_Price__Tracking/README.md

 download your version of web driver from google and paste it in the same folder as of the program.
 -> If you are using Edge name it as "MicrosoftWebDriver".
--> Or if you are using Chrome name it as "ChromeDriver".
+-> Or using Chrome name it as "ChromeDriver".

 *************JUST ENTER IN THE FIELDS WHEREVER ASKED**************